jmoenig/Snap/DEVLOG.md

 ### 2023-08-31
 * objects, threads: turned C-slot of FOREVER primitive into a full lambda with its own scope
+* objects, threads: turned C-slot of REPEAT primitive into a full lambda with its own scope

 ### 2023-08-30
 * objects, byob, gui: generate custom block definition headers for all standard library block descriptions